ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/README.md

 This is a MeasurementLink example that acquires a single measurement from either NI-DMM or Keysight_34401A DMM.

-Select the Pin name as Pin1 to acquire from NI-DMM or select Pin2 to acquire from Keysight_34401A-DMM.
+Select the Pin name as Pin1 to measure from NI-DMM or select Pin2 to measure from Keysight_34401A-DMM.
 Select the measurement function and range.
 Specify the resolution in digits of precision.
   The measured value will be displayed in the Measurement indicator.